howdoicomputer/revontulet/docs/loft_introduction.md

 ## Third Example

-See `scripts/client_example.py` for a Python script that reads some config from a file and opens up a stream only using stdlib.
+See `scripts/client_example.py` for a Python script that reads some config from a file and opens up a stream.
+It's only a few lines and was written using only the stdlib.

 # Optional Tasks